-- Students must remain on the school campus during the entire school day; to leave campus, students must have the Off-Campus Privileges document (see Forms and Calendar Section) signed and submitted to the school.
-This includes breakfast time, lunch time, and during any free periods.
-Any student found off-campus may be suspended for the remainder of that day and will be subject to further disciplinary action, depending upon the circumstances. - Currently, students in 9th-11th grade are allowed to briefly leave the campus at breakfast or lunchtime only.
-Students have permission to patronize the kosher eateries and establishments in the proximity of The Mesivta that are pre-approved by the administration.
-Currently, that list includes Ala Carte, Z Candy, Babis Pharmacy, Zagafen, Starbucks, and Savvati.
-Students are required to cross ONLY at the cross walks. - Additionally, students must adhere to the following protocol: - Students must be on time to all shiurim and classes.
+- Students in 9th-11th grade must remain on the school campus during the entire school day; Any student found off-campus will be subject to the above hierarchy of consequences. - Students in 12th grade may leave campus, but must sign out in the office before doing so and must adhere to the following protocol: - Students must be on time to all shiurim and classes.
 The fact that one's order took longer than expected to fill at an eatery, for example, is not a valid excuse for lateness. - Students must behave as is befitting bnei Torah when at the local approved establishments.
-Any reports of rowdy or inappropriate behavior will be taken seriously.
+Any reports of rowdy or inappropriate behavior will be taken seriously. - Any student who brings a cell phone to these establishments during school hours will face serious consequences. - This policy is subject to modification at any time.
+Abuse of this privilege may cause a student to lose it. - 12th graders are not permitted to have an underclassman in their vehicle.

-- Any student who brings a cell phone to these establishments during school hours will face serious consequences. - This policy is subject to modification at any time.
-Abuse of this privilege may cause a student to lose it. - 12th graders may visit these establishments during any break time, provided they adhere to the other conditions noted.
-12th graders may leave campus during a break, but they are not permitted to have an underclassman in their vehicle. - 9th-11th grade students may leave campus only for school-sponsored events or where special exceptions are made by the administration.
-Please sign the form in the Forms and Calendar Section to the Handbook about off campus privileges. - During any off-campus school event including all extra-curricular activities, class trips, inter-school competitions and the like all attending students must remain at the location where the program is taking place throughout its entire duration.
+- 9th-11th grade students may leave campus only for school-sponsored events or where special exceptions are made by the administration. - During any off-campus school event including all extra-curricular activities, class trips, inter-school competitions and the like all attending students must remain at the location where the program is taking place throughout its entire duration.
 Directions provided by the activity's supervisor must be followed at all times.
 Failure to comply with this rule may result in dismissal from the activity and additional disciplinary action, depending upon the circumstances.